-Your local picture framer is sinking in off-cuts.
-They are sinking in molding.
+Your local picture framer is drowning in off-cuts.
+They are sinking in moulding.
 Space is a premium to the framer.
 They have to manage their stock in the space they have.
-If the framer is blessed with a large warehouse to keep old lengths of moldings then they are in no mood to let you … Continue reading “A3 white frames”
+If the framer is blessed with a large warehouse to keep old lengths of mouldings then they are in no mood to let you … Continue reading “A3 white frames”

 There are many reasons that you might like to buy an Ornate picture frame.
 When I talk about ornate frames I am referring to swept frames that might resemble frames found in museums.
 These types of frames would look pretty incongruous on a modern painting but work well when the painting is painted in a style that … Continue reading “Ornate picture frames”

 A3 is double the size of A4.
 It is a popular frame size.
 A3 size = 297 mm X 420 mm or 29.7 x 42.0cm or 11.69 x 16.53 inches.
 There are no standard poster sizes.
 Printed material can be printed to any size the client requires.
 The closest poster size to A3 is 11 x … Continue reading “A3 poster frame”

 Choosing a frame Wooden frames are ideal for framing fine art and are a popular frame choice.
 Hardwood molding in oak and ash are perfect for all types of fine art.
 Fine art oil paintings on canvas are often framed with a simple wooden strip around the stretcher frame.
 This can be attached to the … Continue reading “Buy wooden picture frames online”